Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 custom_css: plotly
 ---

-**Last Updated: 20/06/2020**

 # What is this post about

-In this post I'll present different visuals of the novel *Corona virus (COVID-19)*, to show how it impacted the whole world disproportionately, and how contagious it is.
+In this post I'll present different visuals of the novel *Coronavirus (COVID-19)*, to show how it impacted the whole world disproportionately, and how contagious it is.

 I'll use dataset from the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) which contains daily aggregated data, and time series data.